mattdibi/eclipsecon-keyboard-talk/slides.md

 <!--
 Hi everyone,
-I'm here today to try and convince you that 34 is totally reasonable amount of keys to have on a keyboard and that I'm not, in fact, a totally deranged individual.
+I'm here today to try and convince you that 34 is totally reasonable amount of keys to have on a keyboard and that I'm not a totally deranged individual.
 -->

 ---